Jon-mtz-alc/Jon-mtz-alc/README.md

 ## About me:
 <div align="justify">
-  I am a young professional and a digital transformation engineer, mainly focused on machine learning, artificial intelligence, and industrial IoT (IIoT).
+  I am a young professional and a digital transformation engineer, mainly focused on machine learning, artificial intelligence, and industrial IoT(IIoT).
   <br><br>
-  I'm passionate about AI-based industrial optimization and developing innovative solutions, always exploring new technologies and improving my skills in cloud computing, DevOps, and data analytics in this constantly changing technological environment.
+  I'm passionate about AI-based industrial optimization and developing innovative solutions in this constantly changing technological environment, always exploring new technologies and improving my skills in cloud computing, DevOps, and data analytics.
 </div>

 <!--